tessercat/daoistic-book/blog/glossary/content.md

 when yin and yang don't mix
 and the five grains don't grow.

+Protecting and supporting life are 覆 and 載.
+While 覆 is normally translated as covering, both terms are paired with phrases that make heaven and earth seem parental, so I've taken the liberty.

+The gift of morality
+that shines down from the heavens and makes us moral is 施.
+It's also what we can do repeatedly when we limit (畜) yang energy.

+The earth's embodiment of the heavens is 承, a verb to describe the earth receiving, submitting to or accepting the moral law granted by the the heavens.

+Cultivating and promoting morality in self and others is 脩.
+[Chapter 54](https://daoistic.ca/studies/54) of the _Dao Do Jing_
+uses the same character to explain the role of tradition in Daoist moral cultivation.

 Shine and enlightenment are 明, mature and complete are both 成, and the rhythm of life is 萬物節.

-The gift of morality
-that shines down from the heavens and makes us moral is 施, a word that doesn't appear in the _Dao De Jing_.

 Progress and change are 化.
-It's the enlightened moral transformation that takes place naturally when we stay on 大道, the great Dao.
+It's the enlightened moral transformation that takes place naturally when we stay on 大道, the great Dao, and it's what we can do repeatedly when we limit yang energy and collect potential (積) yin energy.

 The lord of life and the mother of civilization are 萬物主 and 天下母.